scionproto-contrib/scion-applications-docs/docs/source/applications/access.rst

 SCION production network
 ------------------------
-The SCION production network is a global real-wordl network that provides secure and reliable communication.
+The SCION production network is a global real-world network that provides secure and reliable communication.

 In order to access the SCION production network, your network provider must provide SCION connectivity for your host, e.g.:

 - You are a customer of an ISP that provides SCION connectivity.
-- Your university or reasearch institution is part of the SCIERA ISD (see `SCIERA docs <https://sciera.readthedocs.io/en/latest/index.html>`_) or another SCION ISD.
+- Your university or research institution is part of the SCIERA ISD (see `SCIERA docs <https://sciera.readthedocs.io/en/latest/index.html>`_) or another SCION ISD.

 Setting up the SCION endhost stack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~